MedElkasmi/Simplified-Digital-Bank/README.md

 ### Acknowledgments

-Thanks to the creators of the DexignZone Theme, which this project utilizes.
+Thanks to the creators of the W3CRM - Bootstrap Admin Dashboard Template Theme, which this project utilizes.